chenningling/MD2Word/README_EN.md

 - Chart Generation: Mermaid
 - Image Storage: Alibaba Cloud OSS

+## Contribution Guidelines
+Contributions and suggestions are welcome!
+Please fork this repository and submit a pull request.

 ## Developer Information
 This project is built based on Create React App.
 For detailed information, please refer to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.